Codemill/av-ecs-cloudformation/README.md

 - Install [AWS CLI](https://aws.amazon.com/cli/)
 - [Configure CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
-- Add image repository credentials to [Secrets Manager](https://aws.amazon.com/secrets-manager/)
+- Add image repository credentials to [Secrets Manager](https://aws.amazon.com/secrets-manager/).
+Use the DefaultEncryptionKey and add the username/password on the format
+    ``` json
+    {
+        "username": "<USERNAME>",
+        "password": "<PASSWORD>"
+    }
+    ```

 - Route53 Hosted Zone in which a DNS record pointing to the load balancer will be created [Create Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html)
-- Certificate stored in CertificateManager which covers the domain name that the load balancer will be given [Create certificate in ACM](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html)
+- Certificate stored and validated in CertificateManager which covers the domain name that the load balancer will be given [Create certificate in ACM](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html)

 ### Configuration